Destinations / North America / Mexico

 Your family can spend a full day exploring XCARET Park.
 It starts with driving yourself to the park, taking the ADO bus service or being picked up by the dedicated XCARET transportation service at your Cancun hotel first thing in the morning.
 Be warned that the XCARET bus is convenient because it can be purchased directly with your ticket, but you may wind up spending 2-2.5 hours on the bus depending on when your hotel’s pickup occurs.
 You can choose if you prefer to return to Cancun in the late afternoon (before the evening show) or at night after the show has ended.

 Groupo Xcaret operates several other parks in the area with different themes.
 I really hope to visit water-focused Xel-Há and multi-sensory Xenses in future trips!
-Adventurers will love Xplor Park.
+Adventurers will love Xplor Park – check out our contributor Lana’s Xplor Park tips.
 These are some of the best Cancun activities for families looking to have a fun day out while still appreciating some of the wonders of the Yucatan Peninsula.

 Be sure to look out for deals and special discounts on XCARET Park tickets.
 Typically kids are half price but sometimes there are additional offers on this page.
 You definitely want to buy them online in advance if possible, as they’re much less than purchasing at the gate.